 As a general education teacher, you have two responsibilities when it comes to 504 plans: to know which accommodations the student needs to use in your classroom and to make sure these accommodations are available to be used.
 You may already have some of these supports built in for all students, especially if you use essential practices like Universal Design for Learning.

-If you’re not sure about how to provide a specific accommodation, talk with your school’s 504 coordinator or special education staff.
+If you’re not sure how to provide a specific accommodation, talk with your school’s 504 coordinator or special education staff.

 For that reason, it’s a good idea to document how well the accommodations are working, how often they’re being used, and what other types of support you’re providing for a student.
 Having data can help support discussions about what needs to be changed and why.

 Amanda Morin is the author of “The Everything Parent’s Guide to Special Education” and the former director of thought leadership at Understood.
 As an expert and writer, she helped build Understood from its earliest days.